New Tool: ProSource

 Checkout our packaging and processing solutions finder, ProSource.

-KeelClip’s paperboard technology delivers sustainability, branding, and functionality benefits that may convince brands to ditch single-use plastic can carriers for good.
+KeelClip’s paperboard technology delivers sustainability, branding, and functionality benefits that may convince brands to ditch single-use plastic six-pack rings for good.

 Anheuser-Busch InBev, one of the largest brewers in the world, will use KeelClip in its U.K. market this spring for some of its brands, including Bud Light.
 Photo courtesy of Graphic Packaging International.